-- 3) Executive Director's Update (Will Summer) - 4) Triangle Land Conservancy Grant Contract Assignment (Marie Meckman) Staff will present a request to transfer grant contract 2018-066 from Triangle Land Conservancy to Wake County. - 5) Catawba Lands Conservancy Extension Request (Marissa Hartzler) Staff will present a request to extend grant contract 2022D-001 for the Catawba Lands Conservancy Sandifer Wilson donated mini grant project. - 6) City of Morganton Conservation Easement Amendment Proposal (Justin Mercer) Staff will present a request to amend a conservation easement in Burke County recorded as part of 1997A-032. - 7) Town of Wake Forest Conservation Easement Amendment Proposal (Justin Mercer) Staff will present a request to amend a conservation easement recorded in Wake County as part of 2000A-016. - 8) Unique Places to Save Scope Change Request (Marissa Hartzler) Staff will present a request for a scope change to grant contract 2020-098 from Unique Places to Save. - 9) Adjourn
+- 2) Acquisition Committee Recommendations (Chair) - a) Triangle Land Conservancy Grant Contract Assignment (Marie Meckman)

+Staff will review the committee recommendation to transfer grant contract 2018-066 from Triangle Land Conservancy to Wake County.

+- b) Catawba Lands Conservancy Extension Request (Marissa Hartzler) Staff will review the committee recommendation to extend grant contract 2022D-001 for the Catawba Lands Conservancy Sandifer Wilson donated mini grant project. - c) City of Morganton Conservation Easement Amendment Proposal (Justin Mercer) Staff will review the committee recommendation to amend a conservation easement in Burke County recorded as part of 1997A-032. - d) Town of Wake Forest Conservation Easement Amendment Proposal (Justin Mercer) Staff will review the committee recommendation to amend a conservation easement recorded in Wake County as part of 2000A-016. - e) Unique Places to Save Scope Change Request (Marissa Hartzler) Staff will review the committee recommendation for a scope change to grant contract 2020-098 from Unique Places to Save. - Allocation of Monitoring Funds (Justin Mercer) Staff will present a request to assign unallocated principal for easement monitoring.